jshvarts/ConductorMVP/README.md

 ## Code Quality

 This project aims to maintain high test coverage for all modules.

+**Unit test code coverage is at 96%** (Views are excluded from unit tests since they are rather passive).

-Main libraries used to achieve this:
+Main libraries used for testing are:

 * JUnit
 * Mockito-kotlin
 * Hamcrest
 * Jacoco
+* PowerMock (strictly for setting/accessing instance variables to avoid adding VisibleForTesting methods)

 ## License